Robbyant/lingbot-world-v2/README.md

 - [x] Release the causal-fast inference code and model of the 14B model
 - [ ] Release the causal-pretrained model of the 14B model
 - [ ] Release the bidirectional model of the 14B model
-- [ ] Release the causal-fast and causal-pretrained models of the 1.3B model
+- [ ] Release the causal-fast model of the 1.3B model

 ## ⚙️ Quick Start
 This codebase is built upon [Wan2.2](https://github.com/Wan-Video/Wan2.2).
 Please refer to their documentation for installation instructions.